-We responded to our clients desire for less paper waste by creating a “downsized” summer catalog for 2012, and choosing a paper that is 92% recycled (84% post-consumer).
+We responded to our clients desire for less paper waste by creating a “downsized” summer catalog in 2012, and choosing a paper that is 92% recycled (84% post-consumer).
 In the process we saved 33 fully grown trees, 3,300 pounds of greenhouse gases, and nearly 15,000 gallons of water.

 In the past year we have invested heavily in solar power, and now supply all of our electricity at Basecamp from two large solar arrays.
 Each month they generate around 2000 kwh of electricity and save two tons of CO2 emissions.
 Our two main buildings are designed to be passive solar, requiring no electricity for heating and cooling.
 The Meeting Place, our newest facility, is a straw bale building finished with natural materials.

 The Deer Hill Basecamp is centrally located on the Colorado Plateau, reducing the amount of time our vehicles (and our participants) are on the road.
 Our expeditions are based around Leave-No-Trace (LNT) principles.
 Deer Hill’s small groups have minimal impact as they travel through the wilderness, and all our participants are taught skills that will help them tread lightly on the earth.
 Over the years, through more than 100 conservation service projects, in partnership with the Bureau of Land Management and the U.S. Forest Service, we have instilled in hundreds of young people a passion for giving back to the wilderness as they enjoy its gifts.